TomPrete/nps_workshop/README.md

 1. Ensure you have [Google Chrome](https://www.google.com/chrome/) downloaded.
 2. Ensure you have a GMail  email Account to get access to the Google Maps Embed API.
-3. Please copy and download the following folder files from Google Drive. [us_national_parks](https://drive.google.com/open?id=1W_f7ue9t31EYaRPY-Z8gWPHDorn6JOsg).
+3. Please copy and download the following folder files from Google Drive.
+[US National Parks](https://drive.google.com/drive/folders/1IvmrYFqkl4ICGQqhSK_0JoEZ2EAFrZlR?usp=sharing).
 4. Download a text editor to write your code in.
 I like to use VSCode.
 You can download it [here](https://code.visualstudio.com/download)

 ## Our Application File Structure

 After downloading the US National Parks folder from the Google Drive and unzipping it.
 There should be 2 files (`app.js`, `index.html`) and an `assets` folder.

 1. The `index.html` file:
     1. This HTML file is the main entry point to our application.
 We’ll open this file in the web browser.
 2. The `app.js` file:
     1. This Javascript file is where we’ll be performing all the logic of the application.
 Including getting data from the API’s.
 3. The `assets` folder:
     1. This is where we’re storing our assets for our application.
 Like images and other file types.

 There is a base of code in the `index.html` and `app.js` files that we’ll build upon.

 ## Let’s Get Started